Welcome to Diane and Mark’s Group!

-I hope your summer has provided you some rest, family time, and perhaps some adventure.
-I was lucky to get some time traveling by train in Europe with my husband as well as down time with four generations of extended family on a lake in Maine.
-With our nest now officially empty, we are starting long overdue projects at our house.
-As a teacher, summer break also allows just enough fallow space in my mind to create room for the germination of new ideas and new possibilities, both at home and at school.
+I hope your summer has been restful, healthy, and rejuvenating.
+I stayed relatively close to home much of the summer, enjoying a couple big family celebrations as well as important “down time” with four generations of extended family on our favorite lake in Maine.
+Summer break also allows just enough space in my mind to create room for the emergence of new ideas and new possibilities, both at home and at school.
 I am getting excited now about bringing those into the classroom.

 My teaching career is now more than three decades long, and has included teaching kindergarten through high school seniors.
-I was a group teacher at Miquon some years ago, then turned to part-time teaching while enjoying homeschooling educational adventures with my husband and our three young people for fourteen years.
+I was a group teacher at Miquon some years ago, then turned to part-time teaching while enjoying homeschooling educational adventures with my husband and our three young people for 14 years.
 Our son, Ian, is a Miquon alum and our daughter, Allie, attended Miquon nursery through first grade.
 My learning career continues unabated, and the generalist nature of teaching young people this age suits me well.
 Reading (news, nonfiction, fiction of many genres) is one of life’s greatest pleasures for me.
 I love to write, sing, score baseball games, hike, plan trips, explore museums, and expand my background in culture, language, and religion.
-Last summer I began learning to play the guitar; this summer I’ve started reading about World War I. Through my varied experience, I have become convinced of the value and transformative power of independent and collaborative learning in which the learner(s) sets goals and evaluates their progress, and I love to facilitate that process.
-I am both leader and learner in the classroom.
+For reasons only known in hindsight, my reading this summer centered around nonfiction and memoir primarily.
+Through my varied experience, I have become convinced of the value and transformative power of independent and collaborative learning in which the learner(s) sets goals and evaluates their progress, and I love to facilitate that process.
+I aim to be both a leader and a learner in the classroom.

-Louis and Jeri are the teachers with the other 5th/6th grade group just next door.
-While your child is in our group primarily, they will also be spending time with the children in the other group and with Jeri, Louis, and Jen Curyto, as well as the specialists and a wide, wonderful assortment of other adults in the community.
-We value our strong, collaborative relationships that include community problem-solving, and blended groups for some of our math and literature work.
+Louis Herbst and Sarah Yanuck are the teachers with the other 5th/6th grade group, just next door.
+While your child is in our group with Diane and Mark primarily, they will also be spending time with the children in the other group and with Sarah (beloved to sixth graders in our group who came to know Sarah so well last year), as well as with Louis and Jen Curyto (learning specialist with a particular connection to our group).
+Learning with the specialists and the wide, wonderful assortment of other adults in the community is an important part of the whole Miquon experience.
+We value strong, collaborative relationships that include community problem-solving, and blended groups for some of our math and literature work.
 We spend time together every week in 5th/6th Sing, learning folk songs and other music that is connected to our studies or is just plain fun.
+This year we also plan to extend small group conversations about current events across the building.
 Certain materials (construction and building tools, sewing, crafts, games) are stored in one room but available to children across the building.
 Children also enjoy some specialist time in blended groups.
 Lunchtime is open across the building as well, so students are free to eat and socialize with peers from either classroom nearly every day then as well as at Choice times.
 We encourage our students to think of themselves as part of an inclusive, whole-building community that they help to create every day.

-A more complete description of the year’s curricular plans and themes will be available to you early in the school year, and we welcome you to Back to School Night on Thursday, September 20th to hear much more and to ask the many questions you might have.
+A more complete description of the year’s curricular plans and themes will be available to you early in the school year, and we urge you to come to Back to School Night on Thursday, September 26th to hear much more in that regard and to ask the many questions you might have.
 Your child will be receiving a letter in the mail that offers a peek into some pieces of our plans.
 Perhaps you’ll take a peek at that as well.

 Please feel free to reach out with questions you might have.
-Diane will out of town and out of contact from August 14 or 15th through August 25th, but will be widely available after that date.
-Please also stop into the classroom between 4:00 and 5:30 on Thursday, August 30th.
-We are happy to to say hello to both you and your child, and it’s a great opportunity to meet Sarah and welcome her to Miquon.
+Diane will out of town and out of contact from August 15th until August 25th, but will be widely available after that date.
+Please also stop into the classroom between 4:00 and 5:30 on Thursday, August 29th.
+We are happy to say hello to both you and your child, and it’s a great opportunity to see Mark and welcome him back to Miquon.

 This letter contains a lot of the details you will need to know as the school year begins.
 You will also be receiving a Family Survey.
 Please take a few minutes to fill it out completely, introducing (or reacquainting) us with you and your child.
 We read your responses carefully, and value the expertise and perspective you have about your own child as well our partnership with you.
 In the first days of school, your child will have similar opportunities to introduce him or herself to us and to the group as a whole.